shuwang127/SRCNN_Cpp/README.md

 # SRCNN OpenCV GCC
 This project was forked from https://github.com/shuwang127/SRCNN_Cpp, An Open source project of **"C++ Implementation of Super-Resolution resizing with Convolutional Neural Network"**.
+And this project includes non-OpenCV library name called as ...

+# libsrcnn
+libsrcnn is a stand-alone library that no dependancy with OpenCV.
+It was move to https://github.com/rageworx/libsrcnn.

 ### Introduction
 This is an open source project from original of this: